edgepointlearning/edgepointlearning.github.io/_posts/2015-07-01-sales-training-best-practices.md

 title: Sales Training Best Practices
 author: Megan Dobransky
 background: 2015-07-01-sales-training-best-practices.jpg
+excerpt: Two of our specialties here at EdgePoint Learning are business skills and sales training.
 ---

 Two of our specialties here at EdgePoint Learning are business skills and sales training.
 Here are a few best practices we’d like to share: